AdaCore/gnatcoverage/doc/gnatcov/cov_metrics.rst

 solid theoretical grounds established as part of the *Couverture* research project from which |gcp| originates.
-The core particularity allowing full branch coverage without mcdc is the presence of decisions with BDDs which are not trees, as we have in this specfic case,
+The core particularity allowing full branch coverage without mcdc is the presence of decisions with BDDs which are not trees, as we have in this specific case,